Response-adaptive randomization in clinical trials: from myths to practical considerations: Abstract

 \textit{Delayed responses \changes{and recruitment rate}}

-The use of RAR is not \changes{feasible} in clinical trials where the patient outcomes are only observed after all patients have been recruited and randomized.
-This may happen if the recruitment period is \changes{short} (e.g.\ due to a high recruitment rate), or when the outcome of interest takes a long time to observe.
-One way to address the latter point is to use a surrogate outcome that is more quickly observed.
-For example, \citet{Tamura1994} used a surrogate response to update the urn when using a RPW rule in a trial treating patients with depressive disorder.
-Another possibility when outcomes are delayed in some way is to use a randomization plan that is implemented in stages as more data becomes available \changes{(like for FLGI)}.
-As an example, \citet{Zhao2014} described a two-arm trial for patients suffering acute stroke which was divided into stages: stage~1 was a burn-in period with \changes{ER}, stage~2 started to maintain covariate imbalance and only in stage~3 did the RAR allocation begin.
+The use of RAR is not \changes{feasible} \secondround{if} the patient outcomes are only observed after all patients have been recruited and randomized.
+This \secondround{is rare but} may happen if the recruitment period is \changes{short} (e.g.\ due to a high recruitment rate), or when the outcome of interest takes a long time to observe.
+One way to address the latter is to use a surrogate outcome that is more quickly observed \secondround{as for example in} \citet{Tamura1994}.
+Another possibility is to use a randomization plan that is implemented in stages as more data becomes available \changes{(like for FLGI)}.

-In general, as long as some responses are available then RAR can be used in trials with delayed responses, as stated in~\citet[pg.
-105]{Hu2006}: